-- Setting source guard mode to SIP (Source IP) enables this function on the selected port.
-Use the SIP option to check the VLAN ID, IPv6 global unicast source IP address, and port number against all entries in the binding table. - After IPv6 source guard is enabled on an interface, the switch initially blocks all IPv6 traffic received on that interface, except for ND packets allowed by ND snooping and DHCPv6 packets allowed by DHCPv6 snooping.
+- Setting source guard mode to SIP (Source IP) or SDP (Source Prefix) enables this function on the selected port.
+Enable IPv6 source guard to check the VLAN ID, IPv6 global unicast source IP address or address prefix, and port number against all entries in the binding table. - After IPv6 source guard is enabled on an interface, the switch initially blocks all IPv6 traffic received on that interface, except for ND packets allowed by ND snooping and DHCPv6 packets allowed by DHCPv6 snooping.
 A port access control list (ACL) is applied to the interface.
 Traffic is then filtered based upon dynamic entries learned via ND snooping or DHCPv6 snooping, or static addresses configured in the source guard binding table.
-The port allows only IPv6 traffic with a matching entry in the binding table and denies all other IPv6 traffic.
+The port allows only IPv6 traffic with a matching entry in the binding table and denies all other IPv6 traffic. - Table entries include a MAC address, IPv6 global unicast address, sourcedelegated IPv6 prefix, entry type (Static-IPv6-SG-Binding, Dynamic-ND-Binding, Dynamic-DHCPv6-Binding), VLAN identifier, and port identifier. - Static addresses entered in the source guard binding table (using the Static Binding page) are automatically configured with an infinite lease time.
+Dynamic entries learned via DHCPv6 snooping are configured by the DHCPv6 server itself. - If IPv6 source guard is enabled, an inbound packet's source IPv6 address or address prefix will be checked against the binding table.
+If no matching entry is found, the packet will be dropped. - Filtering rules are implemented as follows: - If ND snooping and DHCPv6 snooping are disabled, IPv6 source guard will check the VLAN ID, source IPv6 address or address prefix, and port number.
+If a matching entry is found in the binding table and the entry type is static IPv6 source guard binding, the packet will be forwarded. - If ND snooping or DHCP snooping is enabled, IPv6 source guard will check the VLAN ID, source IP address or address prefix, and port number.
+If a matching entry is found in the binding table and the entry type is static IPv6 source guard binding, dynamic ND snooping binding, or dynamic DHCPv6 snooping binding, the packet will be forwarded. - If IPv6 source guard is enabled on an interface for which IPv6 source bindings (dynamically learned via ND snooping or DHCPv6 snooping, or manually configured) are not yet configured, the switch will drop all IPv6

-- Table entries include a MAC address, IPv6 global unicast address, entry type (Static-IPv6-SG-Binding, Dynamic-ND-Binding, Dynamic-DHCPv6-Binding), VLAN identifier, and port identifier. - Static addresses entered in the source guard binding table (using the Static Binding page) are automatically configured with an infinite lease time.
-Dynamic entries learned via DHCPv6 snooping are configured by the DHCPv6 server itself. - If IPv6 source guard is enabled, an inbound packet's source IPv6 address will be checked against the binding table.
-If no matching entry is found, the packet will be dropped. - Filtering rules are implemented as follows: - If ND snooping and DHCPv6 snooping are disabled, IPv6 source guard will check the VLAN ID, source IPv6 address, and port number.
-If a matching entry is found in the binding table and the entry type is static IPv6 source guard binding, the packet will be forwarded. - If ND snooping or DHCP snooping is enabled, IPv6 source guard will check the VLAN ID, source IP address, and port number.
-If a matching entry is found in the binding table and the entry type is static IPv6 source guard binding, dynamic ND snooping binding, or dynamic DHCPv6 snooping binding, the packet will be forwarded. - If IPv6 source guard is enabled on an interface for which IPv6 source bindings (dynamically learned via ND snooping or DHCPv6 snooping, or manually configured) are not yet configured, the switch will drop all IPv6 traffic on that port, except for ND packets and DHCPv6 packets allowed by DHCPv6 snooping. - Only IPv6 global unicast addresses are accepted for static bindings.
+- traffic on that port, except for ND packets and DHCPv6 packets allowed by DHCPv6 snooping. - Only IPv6 global unicast addresses are accepted for static bindings.